InteractiveComputerGraphics/splashsurf/README.md

 ### VTK

 Files with the "`.vtk`" extension are loaded using [`vtkio`](https://crates.io/crates/vtkio).
 The VTK file is loaded as a big endian binary file and has to contain an "Unstructured Grid" with either `f32` or `f64` vertex coordinates.
 Any other data or attributes are ignored.
 Only the first "Unstructured Grid" is loaded, other entities are ignored.

+### BGEO

+Files with the "`.bgeo`" extension are loaded using a custom parser.
+Not that only the "old" `BGEOV` format is supported (which is the format supported by "Partio").
+Only points and their implicit position vector attributes are loaded from the file.
+All other entities (e.g. vertices) and attributes are ignored/discarded.
+Notably, the parser supports BGEO files written by [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) ("Partio export").

 ### PLY